 It is notable that the 7D has a microphone port, which is missing on the T7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 7D (unlike the T7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 7D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D or the Canon T7 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.